hashgraph/hedera-mirror-node/docs/operations.md

    - Resource allocation

-       A Google CloudSql PostgreSQL 13 instance with at least 4 vCPUs and 26 GB memory.
+       Run a PostgreSQL 13 instance with at least 4 vCPUs and 16 GB memory.

    - Configuration:

-       Set the following flags.
+       Set the following parameters.
 Note the unit is kilobytes.

        - max_wal_size = 8388608
        - work_mem = 262144